lpsinger/userguide/analysis/inference.rst

 The classification consists of four numbers, summing to unity, that give the probability that the source is either a :term:`BNS`, :term:`NSBH`, :term:`BBH` merger, or is of :term:`Terrestrial` (i.e. a background fluctuation or a glitch) origin.

-See the :ref:`figure in the alert contents section <classification-diagram>` for the boundaries of the source classification categories in the :math:`(m_1,m_2)` plane.
-The boundary between NSs and BHs is set to :math:`3 M_{\odot}`.
+Our :doc:`search pipelines </analysis/searches>` use independent methods to assign those source probabilities to their own triggers.
+These methods all start from the common assumptions that terrestrial and astrophysical events occur as independent Poisson processes, and that NSs and BHs only exist below and above :math:`3 M_{\odot}` respectively (see the :ref:`figure in the alert contents section <classification-diagram>` for the boundaries of the source classification categories in the :math:`(m_1,m_2)` plane).
+The search pipelines then account for the rates of background and astrophysical events in ways that differ in detail, but are all based on the population of events observed during the O1, O2 and O3 runs.

-This assumes that terrestrial and astrophysical events occur as independent Poisson processes.
-A source-dependent weighting of matched-filter templates is used to compute the mean values of expected counts associated with each of these four categories.
-The mean values are updated weekly based on observed matched-filter count rates.
-They are then used to predict the category for new triggers uploaded by :doc:`search pipelines </analysis/searches>`.
+For details of the GstLAL method, see [#Pastro]_ (especially Equation 20).
+For MBTA, see [#SrcClassMBTA]_.
+For PyCBC Live, see [#SrcClassPyCBCLive]_.

-For details, see [#Pastro]_, especially Section II E. and Equation 18 therein.
+For SPIIR, see [#CountingAndConfusion]_ and [#SrcClassPyCBCLive]_.

 Properties
 ----------